hexbear-collective/lemmy/CODE_OF_CONDUCT.md

 ChapoChat reserves the right to update this Code of Conduct without prior notification or warning at any time.
 For major changes, we might post in announcements, but have no obligation to do so.
 Users should check back periodically to remain familiar with current conduct standards.

-That last paragraph is legal stuff that just restates we can update the code of conduct whenever we need to and adapt it as we go.
+That last paragraph is legal stuff and just means we can update the code of conduct and adapt as we go.